-Policy Statement 3 Implementation 4 Review Timetable 4 Key External Contact Details 5 Key School Contact Details 6 Policy Statement 9 Concerns about at Child 9 Definitions of safeguarding, abuse, neglect and exploitation 9 Procedures for dealing with concerns about a child 10 What staff should do if they have concerns about a child .12 Early Help 13 What staff should do if a child is suffering, or is likely to suffer from harm .14 What staff should do if a child is seen as at risk of radicalisation .14 What staff should do if they discover an act of Female Genital Mutilation ('FGM') .15 What staff should do if a child goes Missing from Education/Children Absent from Education .15 Elective Home Education 16 What staff should do if they have concerns about another staff member (including supply statements) when the staff should do if they have concerns about another staff member (including supply statements) What staff should do it they have concerns about safeguarding practices in the School 16 Child-on-child abuse (Including Sexual Violence and Sexual Harassment) 16 What to do if staff suspect that a child may be at risk or hears a report of child-on-child abuse .18 Reports concerning harmful sexual behaviour (including sexual violence and sexual harassment) 21 Contextual Safeguarding 23 Safeguarding Concerns and allegations made about staff, including supply teachers, volunteers a contractors Non-recent allegations 23
+Policy Statement 3 Implementation 4 Review Timetable 4 Key External Contact Details 5 Key School Contact Details 6 Policy Statement 9 Concerns about at Child 9 Definitions of safeguarding, abuse, neglect and exploitation 9 Procedures for dealing with concerns about a child .
+10 What staff should do if they have concerns about a child .
+12 Early Help .
+13 What staff should do if a child is suffering, or is likely to suffer from harm .
+14 What staff should do if a child is seen as at risk of radicalisation .
+14 What staff should do if they discover an act of Female Genital Mutilation ('FGM') .
+15 What staff should do if a child goes Missing from Education/Children Absent from Education .
+15 Elective Home Education .
+16 What staff should do if they have concerns about another staff member (including supply st volunteers and contractors) What staff should do it they have concerns about safeguarding practices in the School .
+16 Child-on-child abuse (Including Sexual Violence and Sexual Harassment) .
+16 What to do if staff suspect that a child may be at risk or hears a report of child-on-child abuse .
+18 Reports concerning harmful sexual behaviour (including sexual violence and sexual harassment) .21 Contextual Safeguarding .
+23 Safeguarding Concerns and allegations made about staff, including supply teachers, volunteers contractors Non-recent allegations .
+23